com-lihaoyi/scalatags/Readme.md

 ![CSS Compilation Error](docs/TypesafeCSS.png)

-Making them fail to compile if you accidentally pass the wrong thing in:
+Making them fail to compile if you accidentally pass the wrong thing in.

 Take a look at the [prior work](#prior-work) section for a more detailed analysis of Scalatags in comparison to other popular libraries.